insooth/insooth.github.io/heterogeneous-swap.md

 class B { int i; };
 ```

 Having that, `std::swap` constraints its both operands to be of a single (i.e. homogeneous) `T` type, that in turn, guarantees structural equivalence for free.
-On the other hand, heterogeneous `swap` requires an additional _predicate_ that judges whether two types are structurally equivalent, C++20 snippet follows:
+On the other hand, heterogeneous `swap` requires an additional _predicate_ that judges whether two types are structurally equivalent, (simplified) C++20 snippet follows:

 ```c++
 template<class, class U> void swap(T&, U&) requires StructurallyEquivalent<T, U>;